 It’s still core to how I stay healthy, how I stay balanced and how I stay mentally well (well, as mentally well as I get 😉).

-So I want to share with you the 3 types of self-care systems you can get started with, and my favorite self-care apps and tools for implementing them.
+So I want to share with you the 3 types of self-care tools to add to your routine to start with, and my own favorite self-care apps and tools for implementing them.

-Here’s the video, but scroll down if you prefer to read.
+Here’s the video with short demos of the different self-care tools, but scroll down if you prefer to read.

 1. Recurring Tasks & Reminders